Table of Content

 If you wish to review the policy for motorcycle exhaust systems, you can read this section of the Washington State Legislature .

-Also, if you would like to review the specific decibel limits and ranges for motor vehicles, you can find it also at the Washington State Legislature .
+Also, if you would like to review the specific decibel limits and ranges for motor vehicles, you can find them at the Washington State Legislature .

 5. Takeaway